Resources

 Hybrid Posting/Flexible Posting

-Hybrid Posting (also called Flexible Posting) is an accounting method that lets businesses choose between order-level posting and summary-level posting depending on their needs.
-It combines the detail of granular posting with the efficiency of summary posting.
+Hybrid Posting lets businesses choose between order-level and summary-level posting depending on their needs, combining detail with efficiency.

 I